Waimanu: Etymology

 The genus name Waimanu comes from the Māori wai for "water" and manu for "bird".
 One species is known, W. manneringi, named for Al Mannering who found and collected the holotype specimen.
 A second species, Waimanu tuatahi, was moved to Muriwaimanu in 2018.

 Significance

-The discovery of Waimanu provided evidence for the debate about whether the radiation of modern birds, Neoaves, took place before the extinction of the non-avian dinosaurs or extremely rapidly immediately after.
+The discovery of Waimanu provided evidence for debate about whether the radiation of modern birds, Neoaves, took place before the extinction of the non-avian dinosaurs or extremely rapidly immediately after.
 DNA studies, combined with the fossil evidence, seem to indicate the latter.